Raul Ayala has been a practicing attorney in California for more than 36 years and he’s a recovering alcoholic.

 First-year law student Amanda Richards said she entered school having a vision for herself and knowing who she was “and quickly found out that law school is a disaster.
 That people are anxious.
 There really isn’t much help for us.”

 Having dealt with her own issues prior to entering law school, Richards said it is “terrifying” to see so many of her fellow law students anxious and depressed.
 “I’m constantly talking friends down.
 There is so much pressure when you come to law school and most people are so terrified to ask for help.”

-Richards said she believes lawyers’ substance abuse and mental health issues begin in law school.
-“I don’t have the answers but my goal is to get these talks going at law school and to say to people that it’s ok to struggle and it’s ok to ask for help.”
+Richards agrees that lawyers’ substance abuse and mental health issues begin in law school.
+“I don’t have the answers, but my goal is to get these talks going at law school and to say to people that it’s ok to struggle and it’s ok to ask for help.”